 - If I have concerns about fracking activities taking place on my property, who can I contact?

-I call on you to make recommendations for:
+We call on you to make recommendations for:

 - Ensuring that any fracking development takes place according to